ronalddddd/proxy-cache/readme.md

 - `--mem-usage`: Shows memory usage info every 30sec.
 - `--verbose-log`: Verbose logging for debugging.

+## Express middleware

+    var ProxyCache = require('rn-proxy-cache');
+    proxyCache = new ProxyCache(options);
+    proxyCache.ready.then(function(){
+        app.use(proxyCache);
+    });

+Optionally add a middleware in front of this and set `req.shouldCache` to let ProxyCache know if this request should be cached

 # MongoDB Adapter

-The MongoDB adapter implements the `checkIfStale()` method by checking a "PublishSchedule" collection in mongodb that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.
-The method should return a promise that resolves to a boolean value indicating if the cache should be considered stale.
+The MongoDB adapter watches a "PublishSchedule" collection that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.

 The MongoDB adapter also implements the external cache storage interfaces and stores cached data in the "ProxyCache" collection.
 The methods implemented are `setCache(key, value)`, `getCache(key)`, `clearCache()`, all returning a promise that resolves when the task is completed.